mui/material-ui/docs/data/joy/guides/overriding-component-structure/overriding-component-structure.md

 All _non-utility_ Joy UI components accept two props for overriding their rendered HTML structure:

 - `component`—to override the root slot
-- `components`—to override any interior slots (when present) as well as the root
+- `slots`—to override any interior slots (when present) as well as the root

-Additionally, you can pass custom props to interior slots using `componentsProps`.
+Additionally, you can pass custom props to interior slots using `slotProps`.

 ## The root slot